2026 Shipping Rate Changes: Two USPS Increases, Not One

 | Ignoring surcharges and dimensional weight | Your actual shipping spend grows faster than your forecast, and you find out at the worst time. | Track the full label price you actually pay, not the published base rate, and right-size boxes to kill DIM charges. |

-| Defaulting to one carrier out of habit | You overpay on every shipment where another carrier was cheaper for that weight and zone. | Compare all three carriers on every order, or let Ship Intelligence pick the cheapest valid rate automatically. |
+| Defaulting to one carrier out of habit | You overpay on every shipment where another carrier was cheaper for that weight and zone. | Compare USPS and UPS on every order, or let Ship Intelligence pick the cheapest valid rate automatically. |

 | Pricing high-volume orders one label at a time | You burn hours and miss savings when you are shipping dozens or hundreds of orders a day. | Bulk import and batch-print through The Workbench so every order gets rate-shopped in one pass. |

-2026 Rate Increase Response Checklist
+2026 Rate Increase Response Checklist#

 - Price your five most common shipments at the new 2026 rates to find your real exposure.